Chrysaora quinquecirrha: Defense mechanisms

 Each sea nettle tentacle is coated with thousands of microscopic cnidocytes; in turn, every individual cnidocyte has a "trigger" (cnidocil) paired with a capsule containing a coiled stinging filament.
 Upon contact, the cnidocil will immediately initiate a process which ejects the venom-coated filament from its capsule and into the target.
 This will inject toxins capable of killing smaller prey or stunning perceived predators.
 On humans, this will most likely cause a nonlethal, but nevertheless painful rash typically persisting for about 20 minutes.
 Some earlier cases of sea nettle stings from the Philippines reportedly had more severe effects: one account describes a sting causing vascular insufficiency, and another mononeuritis.

 Rather than toxic substances, some cnidocytes contain adhesion used to entangle or anchor its target.

 Predators

-The defense mechanisms of the sea nettle reduces the amount of natural predators.
+The defense mechanisms of the sea nettle reduce the amount of natural predators.
 The Atlantic sea nettle is prey to mainly sea turtles, ocean sunfish, and larger jellyfish.